ericapisani/redwoodjs-weather-demo/README.md

 function = "geolocate"
 ```

-Adding this to the `.toml` file means that when a request is made to the `path`, it will invoke the `geolocate` edge function as part of the request.
+Adding this to the `.toml` file means that when a request is made to the `path`, it will invoke the `geolocate` Edge Function as part of the request.

 ## Testing Edge Functions

-1. Place edge function in `netlify/edge-functions`
+1. Place Edge Function in `netlify/edge-functions`
-2. In `netlify.toml`, your path is to your serverless function.
-In order to declare that the edge function run for that path, you specify the function name as the `function` value.
-Be sure to include the deploy path where functions live, like `/.redwood/functions/` or `/.netlify/functions/`
+2. In `netlify.toml`, set the `path` value to your serverless function's path.
+  Be sure to include the deploy path where functions live, like `/.redwood/functions/` or `/.netlify/functions/`.
+3. Set the `function` value to the name of your Edge Function.

 ```
 [[edge_functions]]